 To get the most from these benefits, however, it is crucial that the technology is properly configured for the room, and there are a number of considerations that should be taken into account when designing and installing a ceiling microphone array system.
 Below are some key best practices to ensure users enjoy the full benefits of a properly configured ceiling array.

-First, to get the most out of this kind of product, you really need to spend time and effort in the commissioning stage.
-Ensure time is taken to understand the space and what it will be used for to design the most suitable setup.
-No matter the size or complexity of the installation, the Shure Designer System Configuration software can save huge amounts of time, enabling you to create configurations without even being connected to a MXA910.
+The MXA910 comes pre-configured and ready to perform excellently in a typical conference room.
+For ease of deployment a default template ensures the microphone is ready to use out of the box, however the MXA910 is fully configurable and can be further tuned and customized for each installation.
+No matter the size or complexity of the installation, the Shure Designer System Configuration software can make on-site setup quick and easy, enabling you to create configurations without even being connected to a MXA910.
 Then simply import the coverage settings to the hardware onsite.
 This desktop application for integrators and system designers makes it easier to visualize and implement installations.
 This capability lets you more accurately predict the number of microphones necessary to cover a given meeting space and better arrange lobes to ensure maximum coverage for enhanced clarity and intelligibility.

 While there are some suggested starting settings for ceiling arrays in the MXA910 user guide, it is still important to listen to the sound in the room and adjust the microphone as needed.
 Similarly, while the MXA910 offers pre-loaded templates for positioning lobes, do not rely fully on these.
 While a good starting point, lobes will need to be adjusted to match the talker’s position.
 All spaces are different, so adapting the system might be necessary.